- Optimizely Web Experimentation

 This topic describes how to create and enable a new experiment that measures simultaneous changes to multiple-page components.
 It also shows how to Edit and modify your multivariate experiments.

-Multivariate tests (MVT) let you change several elements on your site and determine which combinations of changes performs best.
+Multivariate tests (MVT) let you change several elements on your site and determine which combinations of changes perform best.

-Creating a MVT is similar to creating a standard A/B test except that you define multiple sections in a MVT.
+Creating an MVT is similar to creating a standard A/B test, except that you define multiple sections in an MVT.
 You can think of each section as a self-contained A/B test that modifies a single element, like a button or image.
 By creating multiple sections, you can test these elements at once.

 Below each combination name, you can also find a clear description of the different variations included in it.
 For example, in the image above, the combination labeled ABA is testing a combination of a specific headline (“Text A”), a particular text color (red), and a particular product shot (shoes).

-Traffic allocation in MVTs: Full factorial vs partial factorial
+Traffic allocation in MVTs: Full factorial versus partial factorial

-Optimizely offers two different approaches to allocating traffic in multivariate experiments: full factorial or partial factorial.
+Optimizely Experimentation offers two different approaches to allocating traffic in multivariate experiments: full factorial or partial factorial.

 Optimizely multiplies each of the variations' percentages together to determine the percentage of traffic allocated to a particular combination.
 For example, in a two-variation combination, if Variation 1 has a traffic allocation of 50% in section 1 and Variation 2 has an allocation of 25%, the total traffic allocation for that specific combination will be 12.5% (.50 x .25 = .125).

 The advantage of the full factorial approach is that it is more rigorous.
 However, one drawback is that it requires higher levels of traffic to generate a significant result.
 Another is that you might end up testing specific combinations that may not make sense to test at all: for example, you would probably expect that testing a blue button against a blue background might not be a successful experiment.